Local-Connectivity-Lab/ccn-coverage-api/README.md

 An API to receive POST data from Android phones and providing GET data for the measurement visualization.
 ## Usage
 ### POST `api/data`
+Upload a single data point

-Sample POST request in JSON
+Request in JSON
 ```
 {
   "latitude": 47.551642902162804,